PerfectFit-project/virtual_coach_rl_persuasion_algorithm/README.md

 ### Running the Agent on a Server with Rasa X and Docker

 In our experiment, we hosted the conversational agent on a Google compute instance with Rasa X 0.33.2 and Docker containers.
 As the required setup differs slightly from running the agent locally, the corresponding files are provided in the "server_stuff"-folder.
 This includes, for example, a Dockerfile for running the custom action code in a separate Docker container.

+## Running the Agent

+### Locally

+To run the conversational agent locally:

+1) Install the python package Rasa 2.0.2.
+2) Navigate to the folder this Readme-file is in, and type `rasa run --cors "*"` in a command window.
+3) Create the database by running the file "init_db.py."
+Make sure to adapt the database path to "chatbot.db" in the "init_db.py"-file before running the database intialization script.
+4) Open a separate command window and type `rasa run actions --actions actions -vv` to start the custom action server.
+5) Open the frontend ("index.html") with specifying a userid in the URL as described in the section on the frontend.
+6) Chat with the conversational agent.
+By default, the agent will start with session 1.
+You can proceed to session 2 by changing the starting intent in "index.html."
+To proceed to session 3, you need to create several files such as the file "assignment.csv" that contains people's assignment to experimental conditions.

+### On a server

+The agent can also be run on a server with Rasa X, as done in our experiment.
+Necessarily files for this can be found in the folder "server_stuff."

 ## License